forestryio/forestry.io/hugo/content/blog/announcing-instant-previews.md

 ### Better Editing

-Writing an article, content creators need to know what that text, that headline or that image is going to look like in its final state.
+Writing an article, content creators need to know what that paragraph, that headline or that image is going to look like in its final state.
 This usually means a lot of back and forth between editing and regenerating a site preview, any delay here can frustrate and significantly impact time-to-publish.

 Moreover, delays are disruptive to staying focused and keeping your thoughts in order.
 Writing is an inherently creative task, getting into the "zone" is essential to achieve great results.
-A delayed preview can rip you out of that deep state of mind and risks the loss of that important spark or train of thought.
+A delayed preview can rip you out of that deep state of mind and risks the loss of that spark of genius or train of thought.

 ### Large Sites

-Depending on your static site generator, large sites can take a long time to build, for some sites it might even take a couple hours.
+Depending on your static site generator, large sites can take a long time to build, for some sites we've seen build times of more than an hour.
 If you're using Jekyll, waiting ten minutes for a site to build is not rare.
-This might be acceptable for deployment but it's not workable for reviewing and previewing a post, page or article.
+This might (in some cases) be acceptable for deployment but it's not usable for reviewing and editing a post, page or article.

 **In short: Delays...
 Are...
 A...
 Big...
 Issue...**

+{{% tip %}}

 Ready to set up Instant Previews?
 Check out our [Instant Previews Guide](/docs/instant-previews/).

+{{% /tip %}}

 ## What do Instant Previews do?

 Using regular Previews, Forestry builds your previews just like your deployments.
-Every time you click on the <svg xmlns="http://www.w3.org/2000/svg" width="18" height="18" viewBox="0 0 24 24"><g fill="none" fill-rule="evenodd" stroke="currentcolor" stroke-width="1.2"><path d="M12 18c6 0 10-6 10-6s-4-6-10-6-10 6-10 6 4 6 10 6z"></path><circle cx="12" cy="12" r="2"></circle></g></svg> Button, Forestry builds your entire site from scratch.
-This works but there's a more efficient way to handling previewing and you're most likely using it in your local environment already.
+Every time you click on the <svg xmlns="http://www.w3.org/2000/svg" width="18" height="18" viewBox="0 0 24 24"><g fill="none" fill-rule="evenodd" stroke="currentcolor" stroke-width="1.2"><path d="M12 18c6 0 10-6 10-6s-4-6-10-6-10 6-10 6 4 6 10 6z"></path><circle cx="12" cy="12" r="2"></circle></g></svg> button, Forestry builds your entire site from scratch.
+This works but there's a much more efficient way to handling previewing and you're most likely using it in your local environment already.

 ### Spin up a Development Server